AtomDB/pyatomdb/pyatomdb/README.txt

 0.0.3.2
 March 21st 2017: Several bug fixes and enhancements to the spectrum module.
 Updated setup.py to handle import of mock more gracefully

+0.0.3.3
+May 5th 2017: Several bug fixes and initial inclusion of charge exchange model